Plot partial effects of x-variable(s) from a VarPro analysis.

 Details

-Partial effects are estimated nonparametrically using locally fit polynomial models.
-These are the values displayed by default and should be used in any setting where the partial effect is expected to be nonlinear.
-Use option parametric if the true effect is believed to be a polynomial.
+Partial effects are estimated nonparametrically using locally fitted polynomial models.
+This is the default behavior and is recommended when effects are expected to be nonlinear.
+Use parametric = TRUE if the underlying effect is believed to follow a global polynomial form.

 Author